 Do you want to purchase a new juicer?
 Are you stuck between a centrifugal juicer and a masticating juicer?
 Do you want to know the difference between a centrifugal juicer and a masticating juicer?
 If yes, read on.

-The masticating juicer is a low speed juicer that chews and grinds the produce.
-The motor runs at a very low speed and squeezes out the pulp completely.
-This results in the best juice yield possible.
+The masticating juicer is a low-speed juicer that chews and grinds the produce.
+The motor runs at a low speed and squeezes out the pulp completely.
+That results in the best juice yield possible.

 Pros of Masticating Juicer:

 – The grinding and chewing action at a relatively low speed ensures the maximum juice yield possible.
-You get better yield than you would with a centrifugal juicer.
+You get a better result than you would with a centrifugal juicer.

 – The best part of masticating juicers is that they maintain and preserve healthy enzymes.
-Low speed of operation ensures that no oxidation takes place and none of the naturally occurring enzymes are killed.
+Low speed of operation ensures that no oxidation takes place, and none of the naturally occurring enzymes are destroyed.

-The problem with centrifugal juicers is that their high speed of operation tends to cause oxidation and kills of healthy enzymes thereby reducing the nutritional value of the juice.
+The problem with centrifugal juicers is that their high speed of operation tends to cause oxidation and kills off healthy enzymes, thereby reducing the nutritional value of the juice.
 With masticating juicers, your juice retains all of its nutrients.

 Cons of Masticating Juicers:

-– Since this is a low speed juicer, the amount of time it takes for juice to be prepared is longer.
+– Since this is a low-speed juicer, the amount of time it takes for the juice to be prepared is longer.
 You’ll have to wait at least ten minutes before you get fresh juice from the masticating juicer.
-It may also take longer depending on the produce.
+It may also take longer, depending on the produce.

 Pros of Centrifugal juicers:

-– Ultra fast juicing.
+– Ultra-fast juicing.
 One of the main reasons why people prefer centrifugal juicers is that they have fresh juice ready in under a minute.
-The high speed motor juices the produce extremely fast.
+The high-speed motor juices produce extremely fast.

 – Requires no preparation.
-Well… if you’re someone that doesn’t really want to chop fruits and veggies before feeding them down, this is the juicer for you.
-These juicers come with extra wide chutes that allow you to feed whole fruits and vegetables without any preparation.
+Well, if you’re someone that doesn’t want to chop fruits and veggies before feeding them down, this is the juicer for you.
+These juicers come with extra-wide chutes that allow you to feed whole fruits and vegetables without any preparation.

 Cons of Centrifugal Juicers:

-– While centrifugal juicers are quite effective at juicing hard fruits and vegetables, they are not quite effective when it comes to juicing soft fruits and leafy greens.
+– While centrifugal juicers are quite effective at juicing hard fruits and vegetables, they are not entirely adequate when it comes to juicing soft fruits and leafy greens.
 Centrifugal juicers offer less juice yield in comparison to masticating juicers.